gkletu/EEGR4613/Lab03/GarageDoorOpener/README.md

 - ASK Demodulation: this project includes a Complex-to-Magnitude block to visualize the envelope of the ASK/OOK signal allowing the user to view the transmitted bit sequence

 ## Signal Processing Chain
-The logic of the flowgraph is as follows
+The logic of the flowgraph is as follows:

-1.)
-OsmoSDR Source: Captures raw I/Q samples at a sampling rate of 2.0 Msps 2.)
-Frequency Visualization: Raw data is passed into a QT GUI Frequency Sink to display the spectral density 3.)
-Digital-Modulated Signal Visualization: Raw complex data is passed to a QT GUI Time Sink to display the ASK signal 4.)
-Envelope Detection Visualization: raw data is passed through a complex to magnitude block which removes the carrier revealing the digital pulse sequence displayed on another QT GUI Time Sink
+1. OsmoSDR Source: Captures raw I/Q samples at a sampling rate of 2.0 Msps

+2. Frequency Visualization: Raw data is passed into a QT GUI Frequency Sink to display the spectral density

+3. Digital-Modulated Signal Visualization: Raw complex data is passed to a QT GUI Time Sink to display the ASK signal

+4. Envelope Detection Visualization: raw data is passed through a complex to magnitude block which removes the carrier revealing the digital pulse sequence displayed on another QT GUI Time Sink

 ## How to Use
-1.)
-Install dependencies: Ensure that you have gnuradio and gr-osmosdr installed on your system 2.)
-Open GRC: Launch GNU radio and open the .grc file 3.)
-Execute: Click the play button on the top bar to start the program 4.)
-Visualize: Plots will be displayed for the user with a slider at the top to adjust target frequency
+1. Install dependencies: Ensure that you have gnuradio and gr-osmosdr installed on your system

+2. Open GRC: Launch GNU radio and open the .grc file

+3. Execute: Click the play button on the top bar to start the program

+4. Visualize: Plots will be displayed for the user with a slider at the top to adjust target frequency